Tyak99/React_Boilerplate/README.md

-A undertandeable react boilerplate for noobs is coming soon..
+An undertandeable react boilerplate for noobs is coming soon..